Abubakar-Saeed/BioGraphX/README.md

 ### Background

-To validate that BioGraphX graph encodings function as effective structural proxies, we benchmarked the standalone 157 features (no ESM embeddings, no deep learning) against fGNNSol [1], a state-of-the-art method that uses AlphaFold3-derived 3D structural features (~620 dimensions), ESM-C embeddings (1,152 dimensions), and a dual-stream GNN architecture.
+To validate that BioGraphX graph encodings function as effective structural proxies, we benchmarked the standalone 157 features (no ESM embeddings, no deep learning) against fGNNSol, a state-of-the-art method that uses AlphaFold3-derived 3D structural features (~620 dimensions), ESM-C embeddings (1,152 dimensions), and a dual-stream GNN architecture.
 Despite using 11.6× fewer features and no 3D coordinates, BioGraphX achieves competitive recall (0.726 vs. 0.734) at the standard solubility threshold.

 ### Run Validation